montlebalm/montlebalm.github.io/_posts/2014-8-2-swift-cheat-sheet.md

 ### Remove duplicate whitespace

-Similar to the above, we can use `RegularExpressionSearch` to remove duplicate whitespace characters.
+We can also use `RegularExpressionSearch` to remove duplicate whitespace characters.

 ```swift
 let fitted = "Too    much".stringByReplacingOccurrencesOfString(